sudo, sudoedit

 With command it is passed to the via the shell's -c .

-If no command is specified, an interactive shell is executed with $HOME of the target user.
+Without command an interactive shell is executed with $HOME of the target user.

-The security policy shall initialize the environment to a minimal set of variables, similar to what is present when a user logs in.
+The environment is set to a minimal set of variables similar to when a user logs in.

-If a password is required , sudo display an error messages and exit.
+If a password is required , sudo displays an error message and exits.

 %h local host name without the domain name

-If a command is specified, it is passed to the shell for execution via the shell's -c .
-If no command is
+With a command, it is passed to the shell via the shell's -c .

 -t type SELinux security context to have type